MingMingFish/ESP32CAM_yolov5/README.md

 - Issue solve - '.local' is requested on raspi when finding the IP by hostname
 ## 20221219
 - Update README.md
-- This program has frozen temporary.
+- This project has frozen temporary.
 Contect me if you have any questions.

 # Notes:
 ## Environments